Bill and Ruth Lucas: Personal lives

 Bill Lucas was born on 31 December 1924 in Sydney.
 He was drafted into the RAAF Air Crew service in 1943, where he served for three years.
 He then had his first education on architecture in University of Sydney where he graduated with honours.
 Bill went on to work in New Zealand with Hugh Grierson Architects, and designed his first home at Gymea Bay, Sydney, with his brother Neville.
+Ruth also graduated from the University of Sydney School of Architecture, Design and Planning and was registered as an architect in 1951.

 Ruth Harvey is mentioned as the only female architect attending the opening of the exhibition of Retrospective Architecture held in Sydney in 1954.

-Between circa 1955 Bill and Ruth met and, in 1956, were married.
-They had six children.
+Between circa 1955 Bill and Ruth met and, in 1956, were married in Paddington.
+They had six children; Anne, David, Richard, Peter, Christine and Michaela.

 The couple designed their famous Glass House at Castlecrag, Sydney in 1957, which became their family home for 5 years.
 In 1962 they moved to Underwood Street where helped to develop The Paddington Society.

-On Monday, 10 September 2001, Bill Lucas died of a heart attack at Moonbah, Thredbo.
+On Monday, 10 September 2001, Bill Lucas died of a heart attack at the Moonbah ski lodge, Thredbo.